7 Tips for Acing Your Online Interview

 Keep in mind that you’re likely one of many people your interviewer has chatted with today.
 For them, video conferencing fatigue may have already set in.
+Upgrade your office with premium furniture for office spaces.
+Elevate comfort and productivity with stylish, ergonomic solutions.
 So bring the energy and aim to connect.
 Finding ways to engage, connect, or even share common interests might be the refreshing moment your interviewer needs to help identify you as a stand apart candidate.

 Follow up in a memorable or meaningful way

 Use your creativity to send a meaningful follow up after your interview.
 Harvard Business Review suggests “… if an interviewer brought up a particular business challenge, use the follow-up as a way to propose potential solutions.”

 Consider crafting a quick video clip that not only includes your thanks but also perhaps a few summary points about the value you can bring to the organization and role.
 If a video’s not your thing, draft an email.
 Maybe even include links to relevant leadership articles.